ccoutant/gabi-stage/docsrc/elf/02-eheader.rst

     it is recommended that this byte be set to ``0``.
     If the value for this byte is ``64`` through ``255``, its meaning depends on the value of the ``e_machine`` header member.
-    The processor supplement for an architecture
+    The psABI supplement for an architecture
     can define its own associated set of values for this byte in this range.
-    If the processor supplement does not specify a set of values, one of the following values shall be used, where ``0`` can also be taken to mean *unspecified*.
+    If the psABI supplement does not specify a set of values, one of the following values shall be used, where ``0`` can also be taken to mean *unspecified*.